intelligentnet/llmclient/README.md

 0.2.0	Interface change.
 Various helper functions and default LLM introduced

+0.2.1	Addition interface functions to supply model as parameter.

 Next, apart from any refactoring, will be a web interface, which may or may not be made available as a service.
 Wrapping in other languages (Python, Java and C/C++ being the obvious ones).
 What is the demand?

 Introduction